Vox by Kyoto Avenue

 What happens if I cancel?
 Do I keep anything?

 Cancel anytime, with no minimum and no long contract.
-Your posts, notes, and anything you sent us are yours to keep.
+Your posts, notes, your newsletter or blog, and the audience it built (your subscriber list or your leads) are all yours to keep.
 And we delete your voice profile when you leave, it is built from your own writing, so it is never ours to hold onto or reuse.

 What does it cost, and will the price change on me?

-$999 a month, everything included: the posts, the carousels, and your dedicated contact.
+$999 a month, everything included: the twelve posts, the two monthly long-form pieces (your newsletter or blog), and your dedicated contact.
 No setup fee, no minimum, cancel anytime.
 Founding clients keep $999 for as long as they stay, even after the rate moves to $1,500 for new clients later.

-If you grow, won't the consultant down the hall just use Vox too?
+If you grow, won't someone else in my space just use Vox too?

 See a post written in your own voice.